ChartIQ/ChartIQ-iOS-SDK/README.md

 - iOS 12.0 or later.

+**Important:** This SDK requires additional configuration to be able to work with the remote npm registry introduced in version 9.5.1.

 ## App

 The [Demo](https://github.com/ChartIQ/ChartIQ-iOS-SDK/tree/master/Demo) folder of this repository contains an app that was built using the SDK.
 Customize the app to quickly create your own iOS charting application.